 - In Mega Man X3, the head upgrade gives X access to a (very rudimentary) map of the level, dividing it into small sectors and showcasing the special items of the level.

 - Diablo games.
-Especially true given that the maps are randomized.
+Especially useful given that the maps are randomized.
 You need that map.

 - In Peasant's Quest, you fill in semi-crude drawings for each location visited.